mscwilson/mscwilson.github.io/trackers-setup.md

 >> {"total": 16, "good": 16, "bad": 0}
 ```

-I had successfully set up the standard trackers.
+I had successfully set up the standard events.

 #### Custom Events
 My goal was to record clicks on my GitHub project links.
 I decided to make a test page to practise using the trackers before adding anything to my portfolio page.
-I created a new HTML page in the _pages folder, test-page.html.
+I created a new HTML page in the `_pages` folder, test-page.html, containing this:

 ```html
 ---